tessaleejohnson/ITEMS-Longitudinal/docs/index.md

-## Conditional
+## Conditional Models {#conditional-models}

-In this section of code, we add our predictor of interest, `assigned_sex`, and a slate of standardized covariates to the baseline "best" model identified in the [step above][Global Comparisons Table]: `null_rslp`.
+In this section of code, we add our predictor of interest, `assigned_sex`, and a slate of standardized covariates to the baseline "best" model identified in the [step above](#global-comparisons-table): `null_rslp`.
 If we wanted to conduct further model comparisons for the covariates (e.g., testing the addition of random slopes for the predictors), we could proceed as we did in the section above.
 Once we have selected our final model, `cond_reml`, we switch the estimation to restricted maximum likelihood (`method = "REML"`).

-### Conditional Fits
+### Conditional Fits {#conditional-fits}

 Let's add predictors to the linear mixed-effects model with random slope for `child_age`.
 The effects of `read_score`, `mom_age`, `home_emo`, and `home_cog` have been standardized for the purposes of interpretation.